dhellmann/pymotw-3/source/argparse/index.rst

    :start-after: #end_pymotw_header

-The help output shows the named sub-parsers as "commands" that can be specified on the command line as positional arguments.
+The help output shows the named sub-parsers as "commands" that can be specified on the command-line as positional arguments.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'argparse_subparsers.py -h'))